 Enter a few important subject-related keywords in the search box and hit the "Search" button.

 You can narrow your results even further on your search results screen.
-If you're only interested in articles from Scholarly, Peer-Reviewed journals, look for the "Limit To" box on the left side of the page and click the box that says "Scholarly (Peer Reviewed) Journals."
+If you're only interested in articles from Scholarly, Peer-Reviewed journals, look for the "Limit To" panel and click the box that says "Scholarly Sources."
 Your results list will be updated to weed out non-scholarly sources.

 A database is an online collection of articles that you can search by topic or keyword.
 Databases are great sources for articles because much of the material in library databases is the high quality, scholarly research material that most professors want.
 Most of our databases offer links to the full text of articles.